michaelmelquiades/portfolio/LLM_projects/LLM_pipeline_project/README.md

 This details the ongoing project to create a one-stop-shop for analysing and producing Electronic Health Records.
 This includes the ability to add X-shot prompting, structured output and RAG.
 This is a fully local system, so a locally downloaded LLM is required. </br>

+There are two versions available.
+One is a command line interface, instructions for which are below.
+The other is a GUI that can be found as an executable in the ```dist``` directory called ```main_gui.exe```.
+The GUI can also be run from a terminal-like system using ```python main_gui.py``` after downloading the files here.
+Both options get the same results.

 To install the necessary libraries, use the following in a terminal:

 ```pip install os random torch transformers json argparse typing langchain langchain-community langchain-core```